Urgent Action Fund

-Mission: Urgent Action Fund for Women’s Human Rights, as part of women’s rights movements worldwide, is dedicated to supporting women’s human rights defenders (WHRDs) working to create cultures of justice, equality and peace.
+Urgent Action Fund for Women’s Human Rights (Urgent Action Fund), as part of women’s rights movements worldwide, is dedicated to supporting women’s human rights defenders (WHRDs) working to create cultures of justice, equality and peace.
 We provide rapid response grants that enable strategic interventions and participate in collaborative advocacy and research.
 Urgent Action Fund is led by activists, rooted in feminism, and strengthened through solidarity.

-Urgent Action Fund supports women human rights activists working on a diversity of issues, including peace, social justice, environmental justice, political rights, land rights, reproductive rights, sexual orientation and gender expression, and more.
-Urgent Action Fund is the only Rapid-Response funder that specifically focuses on women’s human rights defenders (WHRDs) around the world.
+Urgent Action Fund supports women and trans* human rights activists working on a diversity of issues, including peace, social justice, environmental justice, political rights, land rights, reproductive rights, sexual orientation and gender expression in Asia, the Middle East, Eastern/Central Europe, and North America.
+Urgent Action Fund is the only Rapid-Response funder that specifically focuses on women’s and trans* human rights defenders around the world.

-Grantees can apply, in any language, on any day of the year, and are guaranteed a response within 72 hours.
-The Urgent Action Fund trusts that women know best how to solve problems in their communities.
+Grantees can apply, in any language, and are guaranteed a response within 72 hours, 365 days a year.
+Urgent Action Fund trusts that women know best how to solve problems in their communities.